This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Vet Chat From Banfield Review

 If you’re already a member of Banfield Pet Hospitals’ Optimal Wellness Plan (or want to join), you get 24/7 on-demand access to their licensed vets through their handy Vet Chat app.
-They can give you general advice for many questions, but this is a pricey option if you’re not a member and just want occasional online advice.
+They can give you general advice for many questions, but this option is pricey if you’re not a member and want occasional online advice.

-Banfield’s wellness plans offer preventive care, including bi-annual comprehensive wellness exams that can cover vaccinations, parasite control, dental, nutrition, and behavioral consultations.
-The plan requires a one-time sign-up fee and monthly payments that start at around $30 for dogs and $25 for cats.
-But keep in mind that monthly payments vary depending on breed, age, location, and other factors.
+Banfield’s wellness plans offer preventive care, including comprehensive bi-annual wellness exams covering vaccinations, parasite control, dental, nutrition, and behavioral consultations.
+The plan requires a one-time sign-up fee, and monthly payments start at around $30 for dogs and $25 for cats.
+However, monthly payments vary depending on breed, age, location, and other factors.
+According to my research, the average Banfield plan costs $42 monthly.

 Pros | Cons |